 - Something long and pointy, like a bamboo skewer or a butter knife

-- Stuff to put in your bottle (we used colorful alphabet block beads (picked out by the Little Engineer), train beads from a bag of transportation beads, and waterproof words and train tracks like the ones we made for our Floating Word Discovery Bottles)
+- Stuff to put in your bottle (we used colorful alphabet block beads (picked out by the Little Engineer), train beads, and waterproof words and train tracks like the ones we made for our Floating Word Discovery Bottles)

 First, I had the Little Engineer add one or two drops of food coloring to the bottle of water.
 (This is a great way to practice self control, because it’s so tempting to give those tiny bottles a good squeeze!)